actions-workshop/deployment-environment/README.md

 ### 2.2 Conduct the Workshop

-Hand out this repositorie's URL to your participants.
-Let them follow the [005-deployment-issue-ops.md Deployment step](https://github.com/actions-workshop/actions-workshop/tree/main/docs/005-deployment-azure-issue-ops.md) for the workshop, it contains the explanation on how to use this repositorie's issues to create a deployment environment.
+Hand out this repository's URL to your participants.
+Let them follow the [005-deployment-issue-ops.md Deployment step](https://github.com/actions-workshop/actions-workshop/tree/main/docs/005-deployment-azure-issue-ops.md) for the workshop, it contains the explanation on how to use this repository's issues to create a deployment environment.

 ### 2.3 Post Workshop Cleanup